Precise Reasoning About Container-Internal Pointers with Logical Pinning

 \subsubsection{Single Cells}

-We present two examples of cells that, while not useful in isolation as cells are the smallest memory units, become valuable when combined into larger structures.
+We present two examples of cells that, while not useful in isolation as cells are the smallest memory units, become valuable if combined into larger structures.

-\paragraph{A Cell with a Borrowable Primitive Value} Such a cell can be read from or written to when the borrowable value is available.
-Both operations preserve the validity of pointers to this cell:
+\paragraph{A cell with a borrowable primitive value} Such a cell can be read from or written to when the borrowable value is available.
+Neither operations invalidate pointers to this cell:

-\paragraph{A Cell with an Indirectly-Stored Borrowable Value} Assume the cell at \(p\) is described by \(\iR{v}{p}\), that is, it stores an intermediate pointer to \(v\), and \(v\) can be described by predicate \(R\).
+\paragraph{A cell with an indirectly-stored borrowable value} Assume that the cell at location \(p\) is described by \(\iR{v}{p}\), that is, it stores an intermediate pointer to \(v\), and \(v\) can be described by predicate \(R\).
 Reads and writes to this cell operate on the intermediate pointer without affecting \(v\):